Samsung Galaxy S25 vs. iPhone 16 Pro: Ecosystem battle

 What's new is the camera control button that's located on the right; while this is an interesting addition, I don't really use it much, and the location makes it awkward to access when using the cameras on the device.

 The iPhone 16 Pro comes with IP68 ingress protection as standard, and it is the only device that can be submerged in up to six meters of water — all other phones can only be immersed in 1.5 meters.
-While it's unclear what Samsung will do in this area, it is a good possibility that the Galaxy S25 will also get an IP68, just like its predecessors.
-Other Android devices like the Find X8 Pro and Vivo X200 Pro include IP69 protection as well, but I don't see Samsung going that route just yet.
+The Galaxy S25 also gets an IP68 rating, just like its predecessors.
+Other Android devices like the Find X8 Pro and Vivo X200 Pro include IP69 protection as well, but Samsung chose not to go down that route just yet.

 Samsung Galaxy S25 vs. iPhone 16 Pro: Hardware and cameras